Georg Braun

 Georg Braun (also Brunus, Bruin; 1541 – 10 March 1622) was a German topo-geographer.
-From 1572 to 1617, he edited the Civitates orbis terrarum, which contains 546 prospects, bird's-eye views and maps of cities from all around the world.
-He was the principal editor of the work, he acquired the tables, hired the artists, and wrote the texts.
-He died as an octogenarian in 1622, as the only survivor of the original team to witness the publication of volume VI in 1617.
+From 1572 to 1617, he edited the Civitates orbis terrarum which contains 546 prospects, bird's-eye views and maps of cities from all around the world.
+As principal editor of the work, he acquired the tables, hired the artists, and wrote the texts.
+He died as an octogenarian in 1622, the only survivor of the original team to witness the publication of volume VI in 1617.

-Biography
+Career

 Braun was born and died in Cologne.
-His principal profession was as a Catholic cleric.
+His principal profession was a Catholic cleric.
 He spent thirty-seven years as canon and dean at the church, St. Maria ad Gradus, in Cologne.

 His six-volume work was inspired by Sebastian Münster's Cosmographia.
 In form and layout it resembles the 1570 Theatrum orbis terrarum by Abraham Ortelius, as Ortelius was interested in a complementary companion for the Theatrum.

+In 1572 the Civitates Orbis Terrarum (Atlas of Cities in the World) was published and is today noted as the first atlas that contained city maps.
+Braun recorded that London is "famed among many people for its commerce".
+The 546 city views in the atlas contain street plans for Venice and Frankfurt.
+The Civitates Orbis Terrarum must be regarded as 16th century European view of urban social, cultural, and economic life.
+In the 16th century the number of people who traveled increased.
+Pilgrims, tradesmen, students, and adventurers were joined by tourists.
+The interest in the 1572 Civitates Orbis Terrarum was significant and the atlas sold well.
+The entire atlas was crafted in six volumes and published between 1572 and 1618.